Twitch Channel Points Ideas for Viewer Redemptions

 4. Channel Specific Point Ideas

 Of course, certain redemptions can also directly affect your stream.
-Don’t give all control to your viewers, and always make sure every redemption is compliant with Twitch TOS.
+Don’t give all control to your viewers, and always make sure every reward is compliant with Twitch TOS.

 Change Stream Title

 The easiest way is to offer channel specific redemptions is to allow your viewers to choose your stream title.
 Give specific guidelines for your viewers to follow when redeeming.

 Choose Who to Host/Raid